BarRaider/streamdeck-stopwatch/README.md

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)

+## New in v1.8

+* New milliseconds support for greater accuracy
+* Choose from 10 different `time formats` to display as much or as less detail on the key as needed. 🔥
+* New `File Title Prefix` setting allows to set chosen text before the time when saved to file (great to show some text before the time on stream!)

 ## New in v1.7
 *Our faithful Stopwatch plugin coming back with a much needed overhaul:*
 - Visual indication if the stopwatch is running or stopped